Get regular updates from the National Shooting Council on what’s happening in the political world affecting the shooting sports in Australia.

 Politics For Shooters - Providing Effective Representation

-Join using Option 2 (and the discount voucher).
-The net cost of getting genuine reason will be $50.
+Join using the discount voucher.
+The net cost of getting genuine reason will be $50 per year.

 What happens next?

-You will get instant confirmation of your membership with the NSC by email.
+You will get confirmation of your membership with the NSC by email.

-If you have selected Option 2, we will pass your information to the HSSA before the end of the week.
-As you will see on the page for Option 2, you will need to complete and send the “Deed of Assumption” to the HSSA for insurance purposes.
-Once received, the HSSA will send you a certificate of membership (which you will need to keep and produce to your local regulator) within 14 days.
+We will pass your information to the HSSA before the end of the week.
+Once received, the HSSA will send you a certificate of membership which you will need to keep and produce to your local regulator.
 The NSC will then pay the HSSA for their costs.